Bill.com (NYSE:BILL) Issues FY 2022 Earnings Guidance

 Bill.com (NYSE:BILL) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $-0.920-$-0.880 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.140.
 The company issued revenue guidance of $476 million-$480 million, compared to the consensus revenue estimate of $308.29 million.Bill.com also updated its Q1 2022 guidance to $-0.210-$-0.200 EPS.

-Bill.com (NYSE:BILL) last issued its quarterly earnings results on Wednesday, August 25th.
-The company reported ($0.07) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.04) by ($0.03).
-The business had revenue of $78.30 million for the quarter, compared to the consensus estimate of $64.98 million.
-Bill.com had a negative net margin of 41.43% and a negative return on equity of 6.22%.
-The business’s revenue was up 85.9% compared to the same quarter last year.
-During the same quarter last year, the business posted ($0.02) EPS.
-As a group, analysts predict that Bill.com will post -2.15 earnings per share for the current year.
+Bill.com (NYSE:BILL) last posted its earnings results on Wednesday, August 25th.
+The company reported ($0.07) EPS for the quarter, missing the consensus estimate of ($0.04) by ($0.03).
+Bill.com had a negative return on equity of 6.22% and a negative net margin of 41.43%.
+The business had revenue of $78.30 million for the quarter, compared to analyst estimates of $64.98 million.
+During the same quarter in the prior year, the business earned ($0.02) earnings per share.
+The firm’s quarterly revenue was up 85.9% on a year-over-year basis.
+As a group, analysts expect that Bill.com will post -2.15 earnings per share for the current year.

-In other Bill.com news, CRO Thomas J. Clayton sold 94 shares of the stock in a transaction dated Wednesday, September 8th.
-The stock was sold at an average price of $292.53, for a total value of $27,497.82.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, Director Steven Cakebread sold 2,000 shares of the stock in a transaction dated Thursday, June 24th.
-The shares were sold at an average price of $188.29, for a total value of $376,580.00.
-Following the completion of the transaction, the director now directly owns 2,000 shares in the company, valued at approximately $376,580.
+In other Bill.com news, Director Allison Mnookin sold 10,000 shares of the business’s stock in a transaction on Tuesday, July 6th.
+The shares were sold at an average price of $185.88, for a total transaction of $1,858,800.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Rene A. Lacerte sold 1,200 shares of the business’s stock in a transaction on Tuesday, September 7th.
+The shares were sold at an average price of $298.91, for a total transaction of $358,692.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 246,234 shares of company stock worth $57,395,567.
-Corporate insiders own 11.10% of the company’s stock.
+Insiders have sold a total of 290,505 shares of company stock valued at $70,559,523 in the last 90 days.
+11.10% of the stock is currently owned by company insiders.

 About Bill.com